-Despite the almost constant proximity of conurbation and industry, the Warwickshire Ring manages to carve a surprisingly rural route through manicured fields and ancient meadows for much of its length.
+Despite how close it comes to Birmingham and its urban and industrial areas, the Warwickshire ring manages to carve a surprisingly rural canal boating route through manicured fields and ancient meadows for much of its length.

 From Fazeley Junction the Coventry Canal heads through former coalfields.
-Two locks at Glascote lift the canal to a long pound until eleven locks raise it into Atherstone.
+Two locks at Glascote lift the canal to a long pound until 11 locks raise it into Atherstone.

 Nuneaton is the birthplace of authoress George Elliot.
 The Griff Arm to the right is the remains of a once-extensive system of private canals.